mookofe/laravel-support/readme.md

 Using Collection features:
 --------------
-Our model is configured to use our collection wich extends from Eloquent Collection, so all methods from the Eloquent Collection can be used.
+Our model is configured to use our collection which extends from Eloquent Collection, so all methods from the Eloquent Collection can be used.

 ###Rebuild collection
 Allows you to rebuild a collection using the fields you want.
 Imagine you have a user table with the following fields: (id, name, lastname, sex)